 Greminger (2021) derived the rules governing optimal consumer behavior for the above problem.
 The rules involve three reservation utilities: the discovery reservation utility, z{ir}^d , the search reservation utility, z{ij}^s , and the purchase reservation utility, z{ij}^b .
 The purchase reservation utility coincides with the utility of buying product j, so we can replace it with u{ij} .
-The other two reservation utilities equate the marginal cost and the expected marginal normal distribution.
-Consumer preferences are stable by assumption.
-Using our data, we tested whether products which appear on earlier screens have statistically significantly different observable characteristics than products that appear on later screens.
-We neither find significant differences for prices nor for price promotions.
-And lastly, this retailer is a relatively unsophisticated retailer.
-Thus, we conclude that the assumption of stable route-specific distributions of delta is appropriate for our data.

-benefit from each action, i.e., from discovering and searching.
+The other two reservation utilities equate the marginal cost and the expected marginal benefit from each action, i.e., from discovering and searching.